crookedlungs/mr_b_game_dev_book/src/standards.md

 These standards align with the essential knowledge and skills outlined by the TEA for students in the state of Texas.
 You can find more information on the [TEKS Resource System](https://www.teksresourcesystem.net/module/standards/Tools/Browse/).

+**Note:** Standards are being added as necessary.
+The current list may be incomplete.

 ---

 ## Fundamentals of Computer Science